Table of Contents

 - Most book reviews for Early Theatre should be approximately 1000-1500 words in length.
 If you feel that you need more words in order to adequately review your chosen book, please check with the Book Reviews Editor in advance of completing your review.

-- All reviews should follow the general instructions for contributors to Early Theatre as outlined in our PDF Style Sheet.
+- All reviews should follow the general instructions for contributors to Early Theatre as outlined in our Style Sheet.

 - Double-space all sections of your review and use ONLY Times New Roman 12-point font.